 Do I need any investigations?

-Your doctor may suggest an X-ray of your foot if they suspect a metatarsal stress fracture.
+Your doctor is likely to suggest an X-ray of your foot if they suspect a metatarsal fracture.

 Acute metatarsal fractures

 - Most can be seen easily on X-ray.
 Initially doctors can see the crack in the bone, and after a few days they can also see irregularities in the bone as it starts to heal and remodel itself.

 - Computerised tomography (CT) scanning or magnetic resonance imaging (MRI) scanning is occasionally needed.

 - The doctors will need to determine if the fracture is displaced, which may mean that the bones need to be re-aligned and held in place.
 This is quite common in acute metatarsal fractures, as the weight of your body tends to push down on the broken bone and this can force the two broken ends slightly apart.

 - Do not show up as easily on X-ray, particularly not at first.
 Half of them never show up on a normal X-ray.

 - There can be multiple, very tiny fractures and splits in the bone, or just one fine crack which doesn't go right through the bone.
 Because they have formed very gradually, the bone may not have 'reacted' very much to the injury.

 - A specialised ultrasound scan may show a fracture that can't be seen on X-ray.